Uniswap/docs/docs/sdk/v3/guides/swaps/01-quoting.md

 If you need a briefer on the SDK and to learn more about how these guides connect to the examples repository, please visit our [background](../01-background.md) page!
 :::

-In this example we will use `quoteExactInputSingle` to get a quote for the pair **USDC - WETH**.
+In this example we will use the Quoter class to get a quote for a trade from **USDC to WETH**.
 The inputs are the **token in**, the **token out**, the **amount in** and the **fee**.

-The **fee** input parameters represents the swap fee that distributed to all in range liquidity at the time of the swap.
+The **fee** input parameter represents the swap fee that is deducted from the trade and given to liquidity providers.
 It is one of the identifiers of a Pool, the others being **tokenIn** and **tokenOut**.

 The guide will **cover**:

-1. Computing the Pool's deployment address
-2. Referencing the Pool contract and fetching metadata
-3. Referencing the Quoter contract and getting a quote
+1. Fetching a Quote for a simple swap on one Pool

 At the end of the guide, we should be able to fetch a quote for the given input token pair and the input token amount with the press of a button on the web application.